Shaur-Repositories/PS5-Bots/README.md

 ### Built using Python and Selenium

-## Note : This Script were last updated on Aug 2021.
+## Note : These Scripts were last updated on Aug 2021.
 So you might have to update the URLs and xpath in the scrpts.

 **Playstation 5 is available online in India via bleow sites:**